Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds: Introduction

-Having the energy functional \eqref{eq:103} and the contraction semigroup $(\sP t)_{t\ge0}$ at our disposal, it is then natural to investigate when LSV spaces satisfy $\BE K\infty $.
-In order to attack this question, one has of course to clarify when the Cheeger energy \eqref{eq:103} is a Dirichlet (thus \emph{quadratic}) form on $L^2(X,\mm)$ (or, equivalently, when $(\sP t)_{t\ge0}$ is a semigroup of \emph{linear} operators) and when this property is also stable under Sturm-Gromov-Hausdorff convergence.
+\textit{Spaces with Riemannian Ricci curvature bounded from below: The $\operatorname{RCD}(K,\infty)$ condition.} Having the energy functional \eqref{eq103} and the contraction semigroup $(\sP t)_{t\ge0}$ at our disposal, it is then natural to investigate when LSV spaces satisfy $\BE K\infty$.
+In order to attack this question, one has of course to clarify when the Cheeger energy \eqref{eq103} is a Dirichlet (thus \emph{quadratic}) form on $L^2(X,\mm)$ [or, equivalently, when $(\sP t)_{t\ge0}$ is a semigroup of \emph{linear} operators] and when this property is also stable under Sturm--Gromov--Hausdorff convergence.

-One of the most important results of \cite{AGS11b} (see also \cite{AGMR12} for general $\sigma$-finite measures) is that $\CD K\infty$ spaces with a quadratic Cheeger energy can be equivalently characterized as those metric measure spaces where there exists the Wasserstein gradient flow {$(\sfH_t)_{t\ge0}$} of the entropy functional \eqref{eq:102} in the $\mathrm{EVI}_K$-sense.
-This condition means that for all initial data $\mu\in \probt X$ with $\supp\mu\subset \supp\mm$ there exists a locally Lipschitz curve $t\mapsto {\sfH_t} \mu\in \probt X$ satisfying the Evolution Variational Inequality
+One of the most important results of \cite{AGS11b} (see also \cite{AGMR12} for general $\sigma$-finite measures) is that $\CD K\infty$ spaces with a quadratic Cheeger energy can be equivalently characterized as those metric measure spaces where there exists the Wasserstein gradient flow {$(\sfH_t)_{t\ge0}$} of the entropy functional \eqref{eq102} in the $\operatorname{EVI}_K$-sense.
+This condition means that for all initial data $\mu\in\probt X$ with $\supp\mu\subset\supp\mm$ there exists a locally Lipschitz curve $t\mapsto{\sfH_t} \mu\in \probt X$ satisfying the evolution variational inequality:

 for all $\nu\in\probt{X}$ with $\entv(\nu)<\infty$.